Links

 Email Message: A custom email message to be included in the signature request email.
 Valid values are string values.
 Example: This is my test email message

-Name of upload PDF File: The name you wish to customize for the file when uploaded to Box Sign.
+Name of upload PDF File: The name you wish to customize for the file when uploaded to the eSignature provider.
 Valid values are string values.
-By default, if you leave this field blank, the name of the file when uploaded to the box will be the submission id.
+By default, if you leave this field blank, the name of the file when uploaded will be the submission id.
 Example: My request form

 Two-Factor Auth & Recovery